 Many women wonder if it is safe to have sex while pregnant, or even if they should be having sex at all.
 All women are different, and women may find that even individual pregnancies leave their body feeling and responding differently.

 Pregnancy always incites questions in the mind of expecting mothers.
 One such question is about sex during pregnancy.
 There are many pre-conceived notions regarding this frequently asked question whether sex is permissible or not.
 Sexual activities with partners often suffer a setback during pregnancy.
 There are few couples who really enjoy having sex during this time.

 If you aren’t overcome with nausea and fatigue and instead find yourself craving some intimate time with your partner, the good news is that as long as you are having a healthy pregnancy you can have sex while pregnant.
 As your third trimester comes around you may have to get a little creative with how you and your partner have intercourse, but it can be part of the fun.

-Even after a women has conceived, there are still various questions that might need clarification.
-Pregnancy is a major event in a woman’s life and she with the help of her spouse will do everything to make those months before the delivery of the baby both safe and enjoyable.
-Regular check-ups with the proper physician is a must during pregnancy and all the guidance that will be given by the health care provider needs to be followed to make the whole process as smooth as possible.
+Even after a woman has conceived, there are still various questions that might need clarification.
+Pregnancy is a major event in a woman’s life and her with the help of her spouse will do everything to make those months before the delivery of the baby both safe and enjoyable.
+Regular check-ups with the proper physician is a must during pregnancy and all the guidance that will be given by the healthcare provider needs to be followed to make the whole process as smooth as possible.

 Some of the common questions asked by the couple to her physician regarding Pregnancy Sex are:-

 - Is It Is Safe To Have Sex During Pregnancy?

 - Can Intercourse Or Orgasm Cause Miscarriage Or Contractions?

 - Is It Normal For My Sex Drive To Increase Or Decrease During Pregnancy?